Economy of Switzerland: Income and wealth distribution

 The OECD lists Swiss household gross adjusted disposable income per capita US$32,594 PPP for 2011.

 As of 2016, Switzerland had the highest average wealth per adult, at $561,900.
 The top 1% richest persons own 35% of all the wealth (2015).

+The "net wealth" of Switzerland was $5.4 trillion as measured by the net worth of its richest citizens.
+Among this group are 740 super-rich people with assets of at least $100 million.
+Switzerland has 580,000 millionaires in total which is 60,000 more than Germany with a population which is approximately 10 times larger.

-This development was tied to the exchange rate between the US Dollar and the Swiss franc, which caused capital in Swiss francs to more than double its value in dollar terms during the 2000s and especially in the wake of the financial crisis of 2007–2008, without any direct increase in value in terms of domestic purchasing power.
+This development was tied to the exchange rate between the US Dollar and the Swiss franc, which caused capital in Swiss francs to more than double its value in dollar terms during the 2000s and especially during the 2008 financial crisis, without any direct increase in value in terms of domestic purchasing power.

 The high average wealth is determined by the few who are extremely wealthy; the median (50th percentile) wealth of a Swiss adult is five times lower than the average, at US$100,900 (US$70,000 PPP as of 2011).

 The Statistical Office defines the majority of the population as “neither rich nor poor and the average Swiss earns just enough to afford the high cost of living in Switzerland”.
+According to some Swiss statistics "28% [of Swiss families] have nothing left to save at the end of the month".

 As of 2022, one in seven Swiss pensioners was living in poverty.
 Some 46,000 Swiss pensioners have already fallen into poverty and a further 295,000 are in danger of joining them.
 The official poverty line is drawn at CHF2,279 ($2,300) per month to pay for rent, health insurance, clothes and food.

 About 8.2% of the population live below the national poverty line, defined in Switzerland as earning less than CHF3,990 per month for a household of two adults and two children, and a further 15% are at risk of poverty.

+Income and wealth distribution in Switzerland reflects a high-income economy with relatively moderate inequality and strong social outcomes.
+The Swiss Federal Statistical Office reports a Gini coefficient of 31.5 in 2023, a level that has remained stable over the past decade and indicates balanced income dispersion for a market-oriented system.
+Switzerland’s wage structure is supported by coordinated wage negotiations, extensive vocational training, and high labor force participation, which contribute to low unemployment and broadly shared earnings.
+Extreme poverty is nearly nonexistent, although national poverty rates slightly above 15 percent reflect high living costs rather than severe material deprivation.
+Wealth inequality is more pronounced due to the concentration of financial assets, but broad household access to occupational pensions and mandatory private savings reduces disparities in retirement security.
+Taken together, Switzerland’s institutional framework, labor market design, and targeted social programs support relatively equitable income distribution despite limited reliance on expansive welfare spending.